pleschev/digital_photo_frame/README.md

 ```
 git push resin master
 ```
-- Sent an email with photo attachement/s to the specified email address
+- Send an email with photo attachement/s to the specified email address

 ## Current limitations
 - [ ] Assumes the use of google mail